-ONDULE is a facility dedicated to the study of plane jet wiping of surfaces covered with viscous liquids.
+ONDULE is a facility dedicated to the study of plane jet wiping with viscous liquids.

-The facility consists of a rotating plexiglass cylinder dipping in a bath of liquid, and dragging a relatively thick liquid film.
-The linear substrate velocity can be varied between 0.1 and 0.6 m/s, and the working liquid is usually glycerol.
-One fourth of rotation after dipping, the film is wiped by a turbulent plane jet generated by a 2-D slot nozzle.
+The facility consists in a rotating cylinder in Plexiglas dipping in a bath of liquid, such that it drags a relatively thick film.
+The linear substrate velocity can be varied between 0.1 and 0.6 m/s, and the working liquid is usually glycerine.
+One fourth of rotation after dipping, the film is wiped by a turbulent slot jet.
 Several nozzle geometries are available, and a displacement system allows adjusting the standoff distance from the nozzle to the substrate between 3 and 25 mm.
 The nozzle can also be tilted from 30° upwards to 30° downwards.
 The thickness and quality of the liquid film after wiping is visualized with a high-speed camera located 45° downstream the wiping zone.
-For that purpose, the working liquid is coloured with a dye, and illuminated by a diffused light source placed inside the cylinder.
+For that purpose, the working liquid is colored with a dye, and illuminated by a diffused light source placed inside the cylinder.
 The jet pressure and substrate speed are monitored using a computer acquisition system.
 Laser triangulation probes are also used to measure the mean film thickness.
 A doctor-blade cleans the cylinder surface after measurements.